awsdocs/amazon-lex-developer-guide/doc_source/lambda-input-response-format.md

-  A slot value may not match one of the slot values configured for the slot\.
+  The slot value in the input event may not match one of the values configured for the slot\.
 For example, if the user responds to the prompt "What color car would you like?" with "pizza," Amazon Lex will return "pizza" as the slot value\.
 Your function should validate the values to make sure that they make sense in context\.